hypersonic-laboratories/helix-documentation/docs/getting_started/index.md

 # Getting Started

-Welcome to the documentation for [HELIX](https://helixgame.com/){.external-link}, the platform that allows you to create the experience of your dreams.
+Welcome to the documentation for [HELIX](https://helixgame.com/){.external-link}, the platform that allows you to create the roleplaying experience of your dreams.

 ![Banner Image](../_images/getting_started/banner.png)

 ## About HELIX

 HELIX is an open-world multiplayer sandbox game.
-As a developer, you can create your own games and virtual worlds using our extensive scripting API and creation tools.
+As a developer, you can create your own games, roleplaying servers, and virtual worlds using our extensive scripting API and creation tools.

 - **Built For Creators, By Creators** - We see you.
 We see your ingenuity, your creativity, as you modify games in beautiful, frustrating ways, fighting the very systems you rely on. *HELIX is different.* Time to know what it feels like to be empowered alongside a community of creators.